 Our temperate climate and generally mild winter allows us to plant practically year-round (we’re so lucky)!
-It’s still a good time to plant deciduous trees and shrubs.
+December is still a good time to plant deciduous trees and shrubs.

 For Fresh Color

-We had a stunning fall season, but now that most leaves have dropped, we look forward to the stars of the winter garden.
-Yuletide Camellias, Cyclamen, Wintergreen loaded with berries, Coral Bark Japanese maples, colorful heaths, and Red Twig Dogwoods all show vibrant shades of red or crimson right now and will look great in containers and flower beds for the winter.
+- Now that most leaves have dropped, we look forward to the stars of the winter garden: ‘Yuletide’ Camellias, Cyclamen, Coral Bark Japanese maples, colorful heaths, Wintergreen (berries), and Red Twig Dogwoods all show vibrant shades of red or crimson now and will look great in containers and flower beds for winter.

 For the Lawn & Landscape

-Watch for drainage problems during heavy rains—berms, swales/rain gardens, and French drains are all great solutions to poor drainage.
-Consider a rain garden or bioswale as a sustainable, long-term solution.
-Call our landscape department to arrange for services at 503.777.7777.
+Watch for drainage problems during heavy rains: Berms, bioswales, rain gardens, and French drains are great solutions for poor drainage.
+Call our landscaping department to arrange for services at 503.777.7777.